Builder - Simulation Development Platform

 • VAR_VALUE: the variable value.

-• USES_NAME: sets the variable value to the path of this uses item.
+• USES_NAME (variable level): sets the variable value to the path of this uses item.

 Special Variables